kimjammer/Scouting/README.md

 `requestScouterAssignment` - Scouter asks the server to be given a team to scout, like R1.

+`matchSubmit` - Scouter sends collected data for one team in one match, the team number, and match number.

 Server:

 `scouterAssignment` - Informs scouter of their team, like R1 for Red 1.